combinatorist/resume/README.md

 - Automated migration and reinterpretation of PostgreSql procedures as sql files run through Apache Spark SQL.
 - Maintained project roadmap, priorities, and estimates for team in gap between project managers.
 - **Skills:** Technical Leadership · Scala · Apache Spark
-## Founder / Convener (Nonprofit, part time)
-(Open Tennessee: Jun 2020 - Nov 2023)
-- Independent non-profit with a few civic and open data projects (now dormant post-pandemic).
-## Interim Executive Director
-(Code for Nashville: May 2019 - February 2023)
-- Led an all-volunteer non-profit doing public interest data and software projects for the city and community
-- Took executive leadership in 2020 to reboot the organization into something more sustainable
-- Volunteered on our IncluCivics.org project and then spent a year as the Community Engagement & Diversity Lead
-- Contributed directly to projects as needed and maintained our website (Jekyll, and Hugo), Twitter profile, etc

 ## Data Engineer
 (AxialHealthcare: March 2017 - August 2019)